Tyler Childers Getting Emotional While Honoring His Late Friend With An Acapella Performance Of “Sour Mash” Still Gives Me Chills

 Heavy stuff…

-Before one of the verses he says he doesn’t know how much Mike (the friend) would have enjoyed it because it talks about not wanting to drink moonshine, a beverage that Mike just so happened to make.
+Before one of the verses he says he doesn’t know how much Mike (the friend) would have enjoyed it because it talks about not wanting to drink moonshine, a beverage that Mike just so happened to make, and at previous shows, including one in Arkansas, he gave more details on the backstory of his late friend.

 “Me and the fellas had a really good buddy.
 He was a moonshiner, he was a hippie, he was a travelling man, he was a brother.